 Laser Skin Resurfacing

-Laser resurfacing is an increasingly popular skin rejuvenation procedure that works to improve the appearance of facial skin by resurfacing wrinkles, fine lines and minor scars.
+Laser resurfacing is an increasingly popular skin rejuvenation procedure that works to improve the appearance of facial skin by diminishing wrinkles, fine lines and minor scars.
 Like other skin resurfacing techniques, laser skin resurfacing encourages the growth of new, vibrant skin by removing the outermost layers.

 During the procedure, a medical laser (typically a CO2 or erbium laser) is aimed at the area to be treated, causing the skin cells to vaporize.
 The laser itself is so precise that only the exact area treated is affected by the radiation, which minimizes pigmentation problems and other side effects.
 The CO2 laser is most often used to treat the entire face, while the erbium laser is effective on smaller areas.

 Recovery from laser skin resurfacing is fairly simple.
-When the procedure is completed, a gauze dressing will be applied to the area.
+When the procedure is complete, a gauze dressing will be applied to the area.
 You will be given instructions on how to cleanse and moisturize the skin, and how long to wear the gauze dressing.
 Be prepared to experience some swelling and discomfort for the first couple of days after treatment.
-After only about a week, you will begin to see your new, vibrant skin emerge.
+After about a week, you will begin to see your new, vibrant skin emerge.